JennKnapp/BFG_Y2H/README.md

 3. Run the pipeline on GALEN
 ```
 # this will run the pipeline using slurm
 # all the fastq files in the given folder will be processed
+# run with alignment
+bfg --fastq /path/to/fastq_files/ --output /path/to/output_dir/ --mode yeast/human/virus/hedgy --alignment

+# if alignment was finished, you want to only do read counts
 bfg --fastq /path/to/fastq_files/ --output /path/to/output_dir/ --mode yeast/human/virus/hedgy
 ```

 ### Output files  ###

-a) After running the pipeline, one folder will be generated for each group pair (yAD*DB*)
+* After running the pipeline, one folder will be generated for each group pair (yAD*DB*)

+* The folder called `GALEN_jobs` saves all the bash scripts submited to GALEN

-b) In the output folder for each group pair, we aligned R1 and R2 separately to the reference sequences for GFP_pre, GFP_med and GFP_high.
+* In the output folder for each group pair, we aligned R1 and R2 separately to the reference sequences for GFP_pre, GFP_med and GFP_high.

-c) `*_sorted.sam`: Raw sam files generated from bowtie2
+* `*_sorted.sam`: Raw sam files generated from bowtie2

-d) `*_noh.csv`: shrinked sam files, used for scoring
+* `*_noh.csv`: shrinked sam files, used for scoring

-e) `*_counts.csv`: barcode counts for uptags, dntags, and combined (up+dn)
+* `*_counts.csv`: barcode counts for uptags, dntags, and combined (up+dn)